dackon/jtool/template/README.md

 # Introduction
 JSON template is used to create target JSON from multiple JSONs (aka JSON pool).

+## JSON pool
+JSON pool is a collection of JSONs, all JSONs in it have a unique name.
+So, we can use 'name' as key to retrieve JSON from it.

 ## JSON template definition
 JSON template must be a valid JSON.
 It uses ['Extended JSON Pointer'](../ejp) to reference the data source.
 If the value of one field is string, and the string's first byte is 0x2A('\*', in memory of C), the value will be treated as 'Extented JSON Pointer', e.g., "\*foo/a/c".
 If a plain string starts with 0x2A, it must be escaped with double-anti-slash, e.g., "\*abc" -> "\\\\*abc".